Woutitit/woutitit.github.io/analysis/documents/energetic-edm/how-to-hard-hit-edm.md

 But still, it's peculiar that there are more hills in there.
 This is because I've noticed that the main melodic/harmonic meat is in that 300-2k Hz range

+## Lead main thing in highs
+So I've noticed, and I need more evidence but usually the lead is the one really starting to poke out in the 2-5k range (and then some transients/white noise 5k+, not that audible).
+Like it's very defined so it seems that maybe in that range other instruments are cut out a bit to give room for lead.
+Maybe lead itself is kind of boosted there too.
+But yeah it really does help really making the lead easily stand above the rest and bright (and in yo face).

 ## Notes